kailash-manasarovar/statement/docs/timeline/2024/december.md

 - The hackers on Twitter referred to him as "Brat".
 I assume that would be Domingo as he would know him best.

 ![harmony teacher looking scared](../../content/images/google-searches/harmony-teacher.png)

+### Lucyfer Adams

+- An account flies by a lot over December 2024 while I'm in Thailand.
+- The account name is "Lucyfer Adams"
+- I note it.